mrismanaziz/Reforestation/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Did you hear the one about the guy with the broken hearing aid?
+Neither did he.